-He has 570 scientific publications (h-index 45, i10-index 164, Google Scholar); 71 patents granted (23 US, 11 EP, 33 SG, 4 DE) and 68 patent applications filed (19 US, 21 EP, 9 SG, 8 AU, 3 JP, 3 CN, 1 AT, 4 PCT); and developed with his team 35 brain atlas products used worldwide in neurosurgery, neuroradiology, neurology, neuroscience, human brain mapping, and neuroeducation.
+He has 570 scientific publications (h-index 45, i10-index 167, Google Scholar); 71 patents granted (23 US, 11 EP, 33 SG, 4 DE) and 68 patent applications filed (19 US, 21 EP, 9 SG, 8 AU, 3 JP, 3 CN, 1 AT, 4 PCT).
+He has created with his team 35 brain atlas products used worldwide in neurosurgery, neuroradiology, neurology, neuroscience, human brain mapping, and neuroeducation.
 These atlases have been licensed to 67 companies and institutions, including 3 publishers, and distributed to about 100 countries.
 In addition, stroke CAD systems, medical simulators, and tools have been licensed to 24 more sites.
 Three high-tech companies have been started from his lab, two acquired.

 Prof. Nowinski has pioneered a number of novel concepts in medicine, including atlas-assisted processing of medical images (US and EP patents), atlas-aided planning in stereotactic and functional neurosurgery (published), helical stereotaxy (US patent), operating room of the future (published), do-it-yourself neurosurgery (published), probabilistic functional atlas (US patent, published), probabilistic stroke atlas (patent pending, published), atlas-aided stroke image processing (US and EP patents, published), and atlas-enhanced interpretation of brain scans (published).